lgatto/discover-combine-data-software/IntentToSubmit.md

 source (local or remote, public or private), data sets (transparent to file formats) through data APIs and software architectures (local or remote) through software APIs/pipelines.
-Milestone one enables systematic exploration of RSE entities and milestone two supports their automated and standardised meta-analysis.
+Milestone one enables systematic exploration of RSE outputs and milestone two supports their automated and standardised meta-analysis.
 Each of these deliverables will be complemented by dedicated open communication channels to openly publicise and disseminate the new software/data